Brief note:

 The pressure of atmospheric air that we exist in is around 101 kPa, which is convenient for remembering its constituent gases as percentages (eg oxygen partial pressure is around 21 kPa, or around 21%).
 As we ascend into higher altitudes, the atmospheric pressure drops, but the fraction of oxygen remains around 21% (just that there is less O2 concentration).

-The atmospheric pressure at Everest is around a third of that at sea level, approximately 30 kPa (vs 101 kPa).
+For example, the atmospheric pressure at Everest is around a third of that at sea level, approximately 30 kPa (vs 101 kPa).
 This means that, although the fraction/percentage of oxygen is unchanged (around 21%), the concentration (or partial pressure) of oxygen is markedly reduced.
 In other words, there are less oxygen particles per unit area at a lower atmospheric pressure.

 Conversely, higher atmospheric pressures can be found in hyperbaric chambers and deep sea diving (due to the gravitational pressure of water and, thus, gases).
 Saturation divers at 600 meters will be at an atmospheric pressure of around 6000 kPa (60 times that of sea level), and will only need around 2% O2 (rather than 21%) due to the increased partial pressure of oxygen; any more oxygen would risk significant oxygen toxicity effects.